-Burying The Evidence is a work in progress – last edited in March 2019.
+PLEASE NOTE: Burying The Evidence was created on 12 February 2018 and is a work in progress.
+Last edited March 2019.

 Burying The Evidence is designed to help the reader fully understand the ramifications of what occurred.
 The COT cases were formally advised before we signed our government-endorsed arbitration agreements, that we would receive the documents needed to fully support our claims (see Arbitrator File No/71).
 When this government promise was broken and we were left without the documents to fully support our claims, this set up a trail of events that have now left us COTs as victims of a crime (a giant cover-up by the Australian Establishment) in order to protect Telstra at all cost.